Flashback to November 2020.

 Back in the day, Nathan and I always had solid travel plans in place for the next time one of us was going to visit the other.
 I mean, you kind of have to — flights are expensive and they get booked up pretty quickly!

-If you make a plan to plan your trips ahead of time, it always gives both you and your partner something to look forward to.
+If you make a plan to book your trips ahead of time, it always gives both you and your partner something to look forward to.
 Especially on bad days where you’re craving their touch or physical presence.

 Counting down the days until the moment you meet face-to-face again is also kind of comforting — and it keeps you both going until that moment arrives.

-In addition, Nathan and I used to have nights where we arranged FaceTime or Skype dates.
+As well as chatting every day, Nathan and I used to have nights where we arranged FaceTime or Skype dates.
 This was so we could do the things we would have done if we were actually together — for instance, cook a meal, have a glass of wine or even watch a film.

 This helps to keep the spark alive and also makes you feel like you’re spending quality time together, even though you’re not actually with each other.